kirankrch24/MSc-Data-Science/README.md

 # MSc-Data-Science
-This repo sole purpose is to add projects ofmy modules.
+This repo sole purpose is to add projects of my modules.